 Patients with head and neck cancer often experience the following symptoms or signs.

-• Swelling or a sore that does not heal; this is the most common symptom
+• Firstly, swelling or a sore that does not heal; this is the most common symptom

-• Lump, bump, or mass in the head or neck area, with or without pain
+• Furthermore, lump, bump, or mass in the head or neck area, with or without pain

 • Pain or difficulty chewing, swallowing, or moving the jaw or tongue